 The sub-fund is passively managed, which means that the manager will invest physically and non-synthetically in all securities in the index or a representative sample of these securities, holding each security in a proportion approximately identical to its weight in the index.
 Each sector is represented in a proportion approximately identical to its weight in the index.
-Each sector of 1.50%.
+The tracking error is of the order of 1.50%.
 Index tracking may be influenced by trading costs, reinvestment of dividends and general costs incurred by the sub-fund.
 An ex ante and ex post optimisation and risk control model is used.
 The aim of optimisation is to contract a portfolio that best tracks the benchmark index while also minimising the ex ante tracking error.